How Climate Activists Caused the Global Energy Crisis

 Shareholder divestment campaigns caused oil and gas shortages, a return to coal, and higher emissions

 Over the last decade, climate activists have successfully pressured governments, banks, and corporations to divest from oil and natural gas companies.
-At first such efforts appeared to be strictly symbolic.
-But in recent years years climate activists succeeded in driving public and private investment away from oil and gas exploration and toward renewables.
+At first, such efforts appeared to be strictly symbolic.
+But in recent years climate activists succeeded in driving public and private investment away from oil and gas exploration and toward renewables.
 The result is the worst energy crisis in 50 years.

 Under-investment in oil and gas exploration is not the only cause of today’s energy crisis.
 The economic comeback from the covid pandemic has pushed up demand.
-Lack of wind in Europe meant higher demand for both natural gas and coal.
+The lack of wind in Europe meant higher demand for both natural gas and coal.
 And a drought in Brazil meant it had to import natural gas.

 But the main cause of energy shortages is the half-decade-long under-investment in oil and gas driven by climate concerns.

 “ESG [environmental, social, and governance] considerations account for much of the decline in capital expenditure by international oil companies in recent years,” notes The Financial Times today, “and the investor exodus out of oil and gas markets.”
 Bloomberg agrees, noting that “the market is now fixated on climate change and the dwindling appetite to invest in fossil fuels.”